isomerpages/moe-telokuraupri/_about-tkps/School Crest.md

 The crest is bounded by two rings, symbolising a well-rounded and holistic education within a caring and nurturing environment.

 The logo comprises 3 main colours; Blue conveys discipline and stability.
 White is the colour of equality and honesty while yellow signifies creativity and curiosity.

+友诺小学 - the Chinese name of Telok Kurau Primary School symbolises the promise of friendship, uniting the two schools as one.